wilddeer/ios7-switch/README.md

 ###Issues

 Doesn't work in older browsers with no `box-shadow` support (IE8 and lower, Android 3.x and lower).
-It's easy enough to make a fallback to a regular checkbox.
-For instance, using [Modernizr](http://modernizr.com) test:
+It's easy enough to make a fallback to regular checkboxes.
+For instance, using [Modernizr](http://modernizr.com) test

     Modernizr.addTest('unprefixed-boxshadow', Modernizr.testProp('boxShadow', '1px 1px', true));